Last updated on May 3rd, 2018 at 02:39 pm

 If you prefer staying in a lodge over a cruise, travel to Puerto Maldonado.
-Puerto Maldonado is just a 55 minute flight from Cusco.
+Puerto Maldonado is just a 55-minute flight from Cusco.
 While there visit Tambopata National Reserve, home to diverse flora and fauna.
 There you are sure to see incredible wildlife.
 I recommend staying at the Reserva Amazonica lodge that overlooks the Madre de Dios forest.
-They also offers daily excursions which include jungle trekking, canopy tours and bird watching.
+They also offer daily excursions which include jungle trekking, canopy tours, and bird watching.
 Travel Tip!
 It is easier to spot wildlife in Puerto Maldonado because this is a mountainous region as opposed to Iquitos, which is a low ground jungle.

 The Amazon rainforest is a special place.
 If you’re planning on traveling to South America, do not forget to include the Amazon.
 Perhaps the Poet and Naturalist, Diane Ackerman said it best:

 “In the rainforest, no niche lies unused.
 No emptiness goes unfilled.
 No gasp of sunlight goes untapped.
 In a million vest pockets, a million life forms quietly tick. no other place on earth feels so lush.”